 A good alternative if the student does not wish to attend the actual service is to suggest that they help take care of the children at church.
 This can help them fulfill their community-service requirement.

 I am not sure what my student should do for the community service project.
 How many hours does he/she need to complete, and why is this a requirement?Click to Open

-CIEE requires students to complete eight hours of community service per semester as a way to encourage interaction, personal development and cultural exchange.
+CIEE requires students to complete at least eight hours of community service per semester to encourage interaction, personal development and cultural exchange.
 Ask what they like to do, how they can give back to the community, and to reflect on what it would mean.
 Your Local Coordinator also can help with ideas and contacts.